pbl64k/ShenzhenIO-Turing/README.md

 without outside help, for example.

-So my primary goal when starting this project was to implement something ostensibly general-purpose and at least approaching capabilities of first microcomputers from the 1970s.
+So my primary goal when starting this project was to implement something ostensibly general-purpose and at least approaching the capabilities of first microcomputers from the seventies.
 I also wanted to create something that would have at least remotely usable yet realistic looking UI.
 Using ROM chips for entering the code then dumping it into RAM on startup probably would have been an easy way out, but I really wanted to fit numeric LCD and gamepad into this project.

-Looking at the final results, I would say that B9900 successfully achieves both of these goals.
+Looking at the final results, I would say that B9900 successfully achieved both of these goals.

 ### Initial Plans

-B9900 architecture and instruction set are largely something that I had to go with, as my original designs failed one after another.
+B9900 architecture and instruction set are largely something that I had to go with, as my previous designs failed one after another.

 I dismissed the idea of using [OISC](https://en.wikipedia.org/wiki/One_instruction_set_computer) before I even started,